Natore District: Geography

-Most parts of Natore district are plain land.
-Chalan Beel, the largest beel in Bangladesh, is a part of the district.
+Most parts of the district are plain land.
+The northern part of the district (parts of Singra Upazila) is part of the Barind Tract, an area of red clay that is relatively elevated from the rest of the district.
+A small part of the district adjoining the Padma River consists of very recent alluvial deposits.
+The most part of the district is a low-lying, swampy area consisting of many beels and small streams.
+Chalan Beel, the largest beel in Bangladesh, covers part of the eastern part of this district.

+Several rivers cross the district.
+The Padma is at the extreme south of the district, bordering Kushtia district, while the Atrai River flows southeast through the centre of the district.
+There are various tributaries that connect the Atrai to the Padma and other river systems further east.

 Natore District is 1900.05 km2.
 It is bordered by Naogaon and Bogra districts to the north, Pabna and Kushtia districts to the south, Pabna and Sirajganj districts to the east, and Rajshahi district to the west.
 The road distance from Natore to Dhaka is 220 kilometres.
-Lalpur is the lowest Average annual rainfall area of Bangladesh.
+Lalpur is the area with the lowest average annual rainfall in Bangladesh.

 Demographics

-According to the 2022 Census of Bangladesh, Natore District has 501,957 households and a population of 1,859,922 with an average 3.66 people per household.
+According to the 2022 Census of Bangladesh, Natore District has 501,957 households and a population of 1,859,922, with an average of 3.66 people per household.
 Among the population, 305,843 (16.44%) inhabitants are under 10 years of age.
 The population density is 979 people per km^{2}.
 Natore District has a literacy rate (age 7 and over) of 71.51%, compared to the national average of 74.80%, and a sex ratio of 97.88 males per 100 females.
-Approximately, 19.15% (356,166) of the population live in urban areas.
-Ethnic population is 11,198 (0.60%), mainly Oraon, Mal Pahari and Santal.
+Approximately 19.15% (356,166) of the population lives in urban areas.
+The ethnic population is 11,198 (0.60%), mainly Oraon, Mal Pahari, and Santal.